 Try this fun 3 minute Olympic torch snack made with ice cream cones, bell pepper and hummus.

 If you happen to have a pair of kid-sized chopsticks it makes things even more fun. (and perhaps interesting depending on how skilled they are!)
 I bet your kid would love trying to pick up their sushi pieces with trainer chopsticks, mine does!

 Banana Sushi- A Super Easy Kid’s Snack

-Roll banana in a tortilla and peanut butter so that the tortilla covers the entire outside of the banana.
-The peanut butter will stick to the banana holding your roll together.
+- Roll banana in a tortilla and peanut butter so that the tortilla covers the entire outside of the banana.
+The peanut butter will stick to the banana holding the roll together.